intergreatme/self-kyc-util/README.md

-# KYC Utilities
+# Intergreatme Remote-KYC Utilities
-IGM Self-KYC-Util is a set of tools to help developers consume services from IGM (www.intergreatme.com)
+IGM Remote-KYC-Util is a set of tools to help developers consume services from Intergreatme (www.intergreatme.com)

 Making use of the IGM KYC portal works off of a service provider sending us a whitelist entry to kickstart the process.
 Thereafter, IGM will send various responses back to the service provider as the user goes through the process.
 The intent with being verbose is to ensure the service provider can provide adequate support to the user to reduce the need for IGM to facilitate support.